techws-dev/grav-plugin-popular-articles/README.md

 **This README.md file should be modified to describe the features, installation, configuration, and general usage of the plugin.**

 The **Popular Articles** Plugin is an extension for [Grav CMS](http://github.com/getgrav/grav).
-Display a list of the most popular articles from a blog
+Display a list of links to the most popular articles from a blog.

+> NOTE: This plugin requires the admin plugin to be installed.

 ## Installation